Back to top

 Scenario Outcome Device status

 Devices without a Knox Suite license EMM enrollment and device settings will be applied successfully.
-Advanced profile functionality won’t be available.
+Advanced settings functionality won’t be available.
 Enrolled (restricted)

 After assigning a regular profile on the console, you must factory reset the device to apply the regular profile settings to the device.